-Unbeknownst to many, some licensed businesses and corporations benefit from this illegal activity as they profit from the labor provided by enslaved workers, and may turn a blind eye to forced prostitution taking place on their property.
-Motley Rice believes that corporations have a legal responsibility and must play a proactive role to protect at-risk laborers and trafficking victims.
-When corporations enable traffickers to encroach on human rights in favor of illegal gains, the civil court system can rightly intervene, providing access to justice for victims.
+Unknown by many, some licensed businesses and corporations profit from the illegal work of enslaved laborers.
+They may also turn a blind eye to forced prostitution taking place on their property.
+Motley Rice believes that corporations have a legal responsibility and must actively protect at-risk laborers and trafficking victims.
+When corporations enable traffickers to violate human rights for illegal gains, the civil court system can rightly intervene, providing access to justice for victims.
+We represent victims in litigation seeking to hold negligent businesses accountable.

 Contact a human trafficking attorney